pavel-grigorev/spring-icomponent/README.md

 # Method metadata

-An object of type `MethodMetadata` is passed to `MethodHandler`s and `MethodHandlerResolver`s providing useful information on a method being called or resolved.
+An object of type `MethodMetadata` is passed to `MethodHandler`s and `MethodHandlerResolver`s providing useful information about the method being called or resolved.

 Method metadata includes information about the annotations declared on the method itself, its parameters, return type and exception list.
 Annotation information comes in the form of Spring's `MergedAnnotations` object.

 The framework makes an effort to resolve all generic variables into concrete types in the method return type, parameter types and exception list.
 Information about the resolved types is included in method metadata.
 Sometimes the actual type can not be resolved.
-In such cases `getResolvedType()` returns `Object.class`.
+In such case `getResolvedType()` returns `Object.class`.

 Given the class structure: